andreragbir121/Bird-Fly/README.md

 4. Adapt to the increasing speed to survive longer.

 ## Technologies Used
-- **Unity Engine:** Built using Unity for smooth and immersive gameplay.
+- **BuildBox Engine:** Built using BuildBox classic for smooth and immersive gameplay.

 ---